-Salisbury lawyer Darrin Jordan will become NC Bar president, first attorney in county to hold title - Salisbury Post
+Salisbury attorney Darrin Jordan will become NC Bar president, first attorney in county to hold title - Salisbury Post

-Salisbury lawyer Darrin Jordan will become NC Bar president, first attorney in county to hold title
+Salisbury attorney Darrin Jordan will become NC Bar president, first attorney in county to hold title

-SALISBURY — Salisbury lawyer Darrin Jordan will begin his term tonight as president of the North Carolina State Bar, becoming the first Rowan County attorney to hold the position.
+SALISBURY — Salisbury attorney Darrin Jordan will begin his term tonight as president of the North Carolina State Bar, becoming the first Rowan County attorney to hold the position.

-Jordan, a partner of Whitley Jordan & Inge PA, will be joined by his wife and children as he’s sworn in during a ceremony officiated by Chief Justice Paul Newby at the State Bar’s annual meeting and dinner in Raleigh.
+Jordan, a partner at Whitley Jordan & Inge PA, will be joined by his wife and children as he’s sworn in during a ceremony officiated by Chief Justice Paul Newby at the State Bar’s annual meeting and dinner in Raleigh.
 It will be Newby’s first time officiating the oath of office for the State Bar president.

 “I’m having a hard time balancing accepting the fact that they’re allowing me to represent the state of North Carolina as the Bar president, yet it’s just me,” Jordan said.
 “I’m just me — a kid from Salisbury who grew up on North Church Street.
 I wasn’t over in the country club.
 I was a block off of Main Street.
 It’s a humbling experience.
 I’m honored to be able to do this.”